 Skimping on Underpad

 Underpad saves wear and tear on your carpet by absorbing the impact of foot traffic so the carpet doesn’t have to.
-Not only will a better grade underpad feel more comfortable to walk on, it will help your carpet look better for a longer period of time than a low-quality pad would.
+Not only will a better grade underpad feel more comfortable to walk on; it will also help your carpet look better for a longer period of time than a low-quality pad would.

 We cannot stress it enough: your carpet is only as good as your underpad.
 If you are working on a tight budget, We highly recommend spending a bit less on the carpet and a bit more on the underpad.
 A lower-quality carpet will look, feel and perform better with a high-grade underpad.

 03 of 07